HIVManagement.org

 Nevirapine = Viramune

-Dosing 200 mg daily for 14 days, then increase to 200 mg twice a day or 2 x 200 mg once a day
+Dosing 200 mg daily for 14 days, then increase to 200 mg twice a day or 2 x 200 regular-release tablets once-a-day or one 400 mg extended-release tablet once-a-day

 Contraindication Concomitant rifampin therapy